Entwickler-Club/dpodreact/dev/devnotes.md

-- ..styles with "page"

-- streamline setup and dev/publish distinction

-- finish #2 with controller and
-    - .. page with SASS file and controller
+- .. make datapod site with dev/publish distinction, and streamline installation with video and have versions at dpodreact.netlify.app
-        - create page with SASS file as
-    - page with SASS file, controller, and JSON data file

-- .. controller manager
-	- .. move all controllers in server.ts to controllers
-        - .. first make
+	- .. make dpodreact.netlify.app with simple zip download
-        - .. newsapi
-        - createPage
-        - deletePage
-    - fix: change name of scss file to page...

-- create page option: [x] JSON Data Source

 ===========================